andrefs/nq-comb/README.md

 # nq-comb
-Fast N-Triples parsing tool which filters out quads (or triples)  with invalid syntax
+Fast N-Quads parsing tool which filters out quads (or triples)  with invalid syntax